AndyvsDDAC/nlp-app/README.md

 # nlp-app
-This repo contains for my first app.
+This repo contains my first angular2-app.
 The nlp-app.